lavalink-devs/youtube-source/README.md

 ## Using a remote webpo generator

-This service mints content bound PoToken for `WEB`, `MWEB`, and `MUSIC`, and visitor bound PoToken for `TVHTML5_SIMPLY`.
+This service mints a content-bound PoToken for `WEB`, `MWEB`, and `MUSIC`, and a visitor data-bound PoToken for `TVHTML5_SIMPLY`.
 It generates the PoToken (Proof of Origin Token) by solving the `Botguard Attestation` challenge, in several ways.
 Use [webpo-generator](https://github.com/ashton045/webpo-generator), a nodejs REST API to mint the tokens to their respective innertube client's playback.

 ### Lavaplayer